Shared Ownership vs. Help to Buy: which one’s right for you?July 31, 2019 | Laura Whittle

 Ultimately, choosing the right scheme for you comes down to your own circumstances and personal preferences.

 On the other hand, if you prefer to own all of your home from the start and your income is sufficient to repay a mortgage for the entire worth of the home, then Help to Buy might be a better route.
+Although your monthly repayments may be higher due to interest and depending on your mortgage terms, you will inevitably own your own home outright.

 Where can I find out more?